fredhutchio/tfcb_2019/lectures/lecture17/README.md

 - Be able to run shell commands from Python
 - Understand local versus remote execution
 - Understand the basics of what cloud computing is and what it offers
-- Understand what a container is and how
+- Understand what a linux container is
+- Know how to copy, move, and delete files on the command line

 ## Class materials